pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_LOGOUT_ON_PASSWORD_CHANGE (=False)
   Determines whether or not the user is automatically logged out after changing or setting their password.
 See documentation for `Django's session invalidation on password change <https://docs.djangoproject.com/en/1.8/topics/auth/default/#session-invalidation-on-password-change>`_.
-(Django 1.7+)

 ACCOUNT_LOGIN_ON_PASSWORD_RESET (=False)
   By changing this setting to `True`, users will automatically be logged in